wp-plugins/visitor-maps/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

 Displays Visitor Maps with location pins, city, and country.
-Includes a Who's Online Sidebar to show how many users are online.
-Includes a Who's Online admin dashboard to view visitor details.
-No API key needed.
+Includes a Who's Online Sidebar.
+Has an admin dashboard to view visitor details.

 == Description ==